Vaccine trials on Sudan Ebola strain to start in weeks - WHO chief | Health

 Vaccine trials on Sudan Ebola strain to start in weeks - WHO chief

+World Health Organization chief Tedros Adhanom Ghebreyesus said on Wednesday a clinical trial of vaccines to combat the Sudan strain of Ebola could start within weeks as an outbreak of the disease in Uganda reached the capital, stirring alarm.

+Health minister Jane Ruth Aceng said the first case was detected in the capital Kampala.
+"A sample confirmed that he had Ebola," Aceng told reporters.

+A man from central Uganda had travelled to seek treatment at a hospital in the capital, but his condition deteriorated and he died on Oct.
+7. A sample was obtained from his body before burial, which tested positive for Ebola, she said.
+There have been worries the spread of infection in Uganda could be difficult to control because currently there is no vaccine for the Sudan strain.
+The epicentre of the infections is a cluster of five districts in central Uganda.

+In a virtual address to a meeting of Africa regional health officials in Kampala, Tedros said several vaccines were currently being developed that could deal with the Sudan strain.
 Two of those vaccines "could be put in clinical trial in Uganda in the coming weeks pending regulatory and other approvals from the Ugandan government," he said.

 "Our primary focus now is to rapidly control and contain this outbreak to protect neighbouring districts as well as neighbouring countries."
-Tedros did not give details of the vaccines due for trial including their names or which firms developed them.
-Ebola, a hemorrhagic fever, mainly spreads through contact with the bodily fluids of an infected person.

-World Health Organization head Tedros Adhanom Ghebreyesus said on Wednesday a clinical trial of vaccines that could potentially combat the Sudan strain of Ebola driving an outbreak in Uganda could start within weeks.

-In a virtual address to a meeting of Africa regional health officials in Uganda's capital Kampala, Tedros said several vaccines are currently being developed that could deal with the Sudan strain.
-Two of those vaccines "could be put in clinical trial in Uganda in the coming weeks pending regulatory and other approvals from the Ugandan government," he said.

-"Our primary focus now is to rapidly control and contain this outbreak to protect neighbouring districts as well as neighbouring countries."
-Tedros did not give details of the vaccines due for trial including their names or which firms developed them.
+Tedros did not provide details of the vaccines due for trial such as their names or which firms developed them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)